Up to this point, we've covered the first three secrets of the happiest retirees. To recap:

 1. Wait for retirement and then use a portion of your nest egg to invest in income-oriented properties.

-As long as you have a reasonable interest rate on the loan, you should still have decidedly positive cash flow from the property.
+Or, you put some money down (say, 20%) and borrow the remaining 80% from a bank (please see below regarding risks).
+As long as you have a reasonable interest rate on the loan, you should still have a decidedly positive cash flow from the property.

 In both instances, you now have an income-producing property that will pay you monthly cash flow for as long as the house is standing and you have renters.
 I have seen countless happy retirees use this methodology and turn a portion of their retirement nest egg into the income-producing rental property.

 This can be a very effective use of a portion of your retirement nest egg.
-Not only is it very effective at generating cash flow, it can give you a part-time job managing the properties if you have a few of them.
+Not only is it very effective at generating cash flow, but it can also give you a part-time job managing the properties if you have a few of them.
 Some people really enjoy being a landlord.
 It keeps them busy and keeps another stream of income trickling into the reservoir.

 The last stream of income is investment income.
 This is a little more complex and we'll talk about more when we get to secret #5.